azavea/temperate/doc/arch/adr-0003-authentication-methods.md

 Although JWT may be beneficial for us in terms of security by providing rapid expiry cycles, the additional difficulty of implementation both server and client side makes it a less attractive option for our initial MVP.
 Should reasons arise to switch to JWT later, that will remain an option that should not be made any more difficult by having a pre-existing [token-based authentication](#token-based) setup.

+For all of these options, the client site should be served over HTTPS.
+For authentication options involving tokens, which are token-based authentication, JWT, and a token-based implementation of OAuth2, SSL will be necessary to keep the token secure as it is passed to and from the client.
+For all options other than OAuth2 single sign-on, SSL should be used to protect the username and password transmitted to the server to log in.
+So generally, the production site should use SSL for secure authentication, particularly in token protection.

 ## Consequences